marquespq/questro/README.md

 ## 🚀 Why Questro?

-**Questro** provides a complete set of building blocks to add gamification to any React application.
+**Questro** provides a complete set of building blocks to add gamification to any React or React Native application.
 Whether you're building a fitness tracker, learning platform, or e-commerce loyalty program - Questro offers the tools you need.

 - **🎯 Modular Architecture** - Import only what you need
 - **⚡ Zero Dependencies** - Pure React, no external dependencies
 - **📘 TypeScript First** - Full type safety out of the box
+- **📱 React Native Support** - Works seamlessly on mobile with AsyncStorage
 - **🎨 Unstyled Components** - Complete design freedom
-- **🔌 Flexible Storage** - LocalStorage, SessionStorage, Memory, or custom backends
+- **🔌 Flexible Storage** - LocalStorage, SessionStorage, AsyncStorage, Memory, or custom backends
 - **⚛️ React-Focused** - Built specifically for React applications

 ## Installation

+### React (Web)

 ```bash
 npm install questro